ruffrey/filru/README.md

 A disk based LRU cache.
 Nothing is kept in memory.
 This has the benefit of persisting across application restarts.

+## Use Cases

-Initially intended to be a simplistic caching layer for frequent HTTP requests, since OS file system caching is much faster than doing a network request.
+- a simplistic caching layer for frequent HTTP requests, since OS file system caching is much faster than doing a network request
+- caching the results of labor intensive actions
+- caching slow operations across multiple network requests

 ## Usage